weweb-assets/ww-calendar/AI.md

 - `buttonTextWeek`: `string` - Custom text for the "Week" button.
 Default: `''` (uses locale default)
 - `buttonTextDay`: `string` - Custom text for the "Day" button.
 Default: `''` (uses locale default)
 - `buttonTextList`: `string` - Custom text for the "List" button.
 Default: `''` (uses locale default)
+- `noEventsText`: `string` - Custom text when there is no events to display in the list view.
+Default: `''`

 Event Data:
 - `events`: `array` - Array of event objects with properties: